For detailed information about the DATE 2016 TPC meeting, please visit the event’s website at: http://date2016tpc.fau.de

 covering all test, design-for-test, reliability and design-for-robustness issues, at system-, chip-, circuit-, and device-level for both analog and digital electronics.
 Including also diagnosis, failure mode analysis, debug and post-silicon validation challenges.

-Chair: Rob Aitken, ARM, US, Contact Rob Aitken
+Chair: Robert Aitken, ARM, US, Contact Robert Aitken

 Co-Chair: Michel Renovell, LIRMM, FR, Contact Michel Renovell